 - Only five employees are on a shift at one location

 - Employees who must be available to respond to urgent conditions are compensated for the meal period.

 Connecticut does not have any rest break requirements that are different from federal law.

 How do I file a wage/hour or labor standards claim in Connecticut?

-You can file a wage claim with the Wage and Workplace Standards Division of the Connecticut Department of Labor.
-This can be done by filling out a Statement of Claim for Wages Form available at https://www.ctdol.state.ct.us/wgwkstnd/forms/wca1print.pdf.
+You can file a Statement of Claim for Wages with the Wage and Workplace Standards Division of the Connecticut Department of Labor.
+This can be done by printing the form or filling it out digitally.
+For more information, see the instructions for filing.
 The filing should include as much information and documentation as possible.
 This process can be completed with or without an attorney.